ofdryads/miniageOS/README.md

 Create a stripped-down "dumbphone" version of LineageOS for your Android phone, without giving up the camera quality and touchscreen of a smartphone

-For: Linux
-Possibly could work on: macOS or WSL
-Will not work on: Windows

 ## What is it?

 Scripts and resources used by those scripts to do what it does (see "What it does")